• Proposed

 Threats

 The Atlantic Forest is considered a hotspot for biodiversity conservation due to various anthropogenic pressures, vegetation cover conversion, and the high rate of endemism observed in the biome (Myers et al. 2000).
 Because remnants of the biome are highly fragmented and the annual rate of deforestation is still high from the consequences of the effects of environmental changes due to climate change, the areas where the species can occur are highly threatened (Salazar et al. 2007, Tabarelli et al. 2010, Rezende et al. 2018).
-Furthermore, an emerging concern is the flexibility observed in public policies for the conservation of the Atlantic Forest (see Vale et al. 2021).
+Furthermore, an emerging threat is the flexibility observed in public policies for the conservation of the Atlantic Forest.
+Recent deregulating acts from the current Brazilian government reduced protection and provided amnesty for deforestation in the Atlantic Forest (Vale et al. 2021).
+Psathyrella atlantica was observed in one site that is included as a protected area by Brazilian law (Law nº 9.995/2000), close to urban centers, sites that may be heavily threatened, even under legal protection.
+In addition, the areas with ombrophilous dense forests are located in flat coastal areas.
+These coastal forest formations have been fragmented, converted, and occupied since the beginning of colonization, and overall, 65% of the biome surface is covered by anthropic areas.
+The few remnants are under intense anthropogenic pressure due to the expansion of coastal cities, illegal hunting, and excessive exploitation of natural resources (Joly et al. 2014, Schneider et al. 2018).

 Conservation Actions

 Ensuring the conservation of Atlantic Forest under the Brazilian Native Vegetation Protection Law (Law No. 12.651/2012), known as the Brazilian Forest Code, and primarily under the most specific law of protection for the biome (Law No. 11.428/2006) is the most efficient short-term measure.
-Forest restoration actions, the creation of new preservation areas, management, maintenance and protection of existing preservation areas are also strategies that should be adopted for the conservation of habitats where the species can potentially occur (IIS 2021).
+Forest restoration actions, the creation of new preservation areas, management, maintenance, and protection of existing preservation areas are also strategies that should be adopted for the conservation of habitats where the species can potentially occur (IIS 2021).

 More surveys in suitable areas for the occurrence of the species should be explored to determine the extent of its geographic distribution along the Atlantic Forest and even in other biomes in the country, such as other ombrophilous dense forests regions.
-Additionally, new collections may help to document any variability of its morphological characters or ecological/microbiome interactions (Coimbra et al. 2020) as well as better understand its population size and trends and threats.
+Additionally, new collections may help to document any variability of its morphological characters or ecological/microbiome interactions (Coimbra et al. 2020) as well as better understand its population size and trends.

 Use and Trade